Boundary treatment algorithms for meshfree RANS turbulence modeling: Results

 \subsubsection{Nearest-band neighbor (NBN) Method Analysis}

 With the NBN method, instead of selecting only the closest point, we select all interior points within a certain distance $\delta h$ from the wall (see Section~\ref{sec:NearestBandNeighbor}).
 Here, we use the selection height $\delta h$ so that there are always enough points selected near the wall to apply the wall function evenly.
 This results in a more uniform wall resistance and more accurate simulations.
 We also observe reduced oscillations when compared with the CN method, see Figure~\ref{fig:ClosestNeighborMethod}.
-The NBN method is now examined further to study the wall function effects, selection height sensitivity, and turbulence model behavior.

-We now compare the two strategies of the standard method and Launder--Spalding method discussed in Section \ref{sec:WallBoundedTurbulentFlow} applied to the wall-adjacent points when enforcing wall functions.
+In this section, we systematically evaluate the NBN method.
+The analysis begins with a grid independence study, followed by an assessment of time-step sensitivity.
+We further examine the effects of different wall function formulations, sensitivity to the selection height, and the overall behavior of various turbulence models.